abhaya1310/Hand-Gesture-Recognition/readme.txt

 Hand Gesture Recognition Project
-This repository contains the code and documentation for a hand gesture recognition system developed as part of Assignment 2.
+This repository contains the code and documentation for a hand gesture recognition system.
 The project implements algorithms to recognize hand shapes or gestures from video frames captured by a webcam and displays the detected gesture on a graphical interface.

 Project Overview
 The goal of this project is to design and implement an efficient system to detect and classify various hand gestures.
 The system uses a combination of image processing techniques such as skin detection, binary conversion, motion detection, circularity evaluation, and template matching to identify gestures including: